-ACL has worked in partnership with Abbeycroft Leisure since February 2013.
+Abbeycroft Leisure has worked in partnership with Anglia Community Leisure (ACL) since February 2013.
 This project commenced with the appointment of a joint CEO and progressed to a sharing of a management team and other staff resources, along with some service and systems alignment.
-Both Boards subsequently agreed a merger effective from 1 April 2015.
+Both Boards subsequently agreed to a merger effective from 1 April 2015.
 The merged single entity has been named Abbeycroft Leisure.

 The new board allows for 12 trustees.
-In light of the continuing development of this organisation and the fact that it operates contracts beyond the local authorities' areas, as well as their own facilities, the automatic right for Forest Heath District Council or St Edmundsbury Borough Council to appoint board members (or send observers) has been removed under the merger.
+In light of the continuing development of this organisation and the fact that it operates contracts beyond the local authorities' areas, as well as their own facilities, the automatic right for St Edmundsbury Borough Council or Forest Heath District Council to appoint board members (or send observers) has been removed under the merger.

 Abbeycroft Leisure's principal activity is to provide leisure facilities to the local community.
-The Trust's registered address is Haverhill Leisure Centre, Lordscroft Lane, Haverhill, Suffolk, CB9 0ER.
+Its registered address is Haverhill Leisure Centre, Lordscroft Lane, Haverhill, Suffolk, CB9 0ER.